marcocampana/roo_engine/README.md

 the `input` string is a regex that is matched against the input of your browser's search bar.
 If a match is found the regex group captured in `()` is replaced in the `{}` found on the output string where the browser redirects.
 In the example above we are defining a command `g` that will match a string `g <search query>` that redirects to Google search to search for `<search query>`.

+See [rules.toml](rules.toml) for sample commands.

 ### Example: JIRA tasks

 If you are a JIRA user you know that JIRA task ids have the format `<PROJECT_PREFIX>-<TASK_NUMBER>`.
-You could write a custom command that allows you to just input the task id in your browser and be redirected to the task details.
+You could write a custom command that allows you to input the task id in your browser search bar and be redirected to the task details.
 For example, let's assume that your project prefix is `MP` you could define the following rule:

 ```toml
 [[command]]